Blogs

 Wed Sep 23 2020 05:21:01 GMT+0500

-Unstructured data is qualitative, not quantitative, so it is mostly categorical and characteristic in nature.
-For example, data from social media or websites can help predict future buying trends or determine the effectiveness of a marketing campaign.
+Data from social media or websites can help predict future buying trends or determine the effectiveness of a marketing campaign.
 Another unstructured data analytics example is detecting patterns in scam emails and chat, which can be useful for enterprises in monitoring policy compliance.
-That’s why businesses extract and store unstructured data in data warehouses (also called data lakes) for analysis.
+Businesses extract and store unstructured data in data warehouses (also called data lakes) for analysis.

-Differences Between Structured, Semi-Structured, And Unstructured Data
+The Difference Between Structured, Semi-Structured, And Unstructured Data

 In an unstructured format interview, the questions asked are completely the interviewer’s choice.
 He can decide the questions he wants to ask and the order in which he will ask them.
 Popular examples of unstructured questions include “Tell me about yourself” and “Describe your ideal role.”